papomail/NeonateMRS_UCLH_Python3/README.md

 # Neonate MRS UCLH (Python3)
 #### The Department of Medical Physics and Biomedical Engineering at University College London Hospitals.
-This repository contains the scripts used to process and produce automated reports of neonatal NMR spectra acquired at 3T MRI scanners at University College London Hospital.
+This repository contains the software used to process and produce automated reports of neonatal NMR spectra acquired at 3T MRI scanners at University College London Hospital.

 ***Reports must be approved by a MRI Clinical Scientist @UCLH before being forwarded to the Neonatal Care Unit @UCLH***

 ## Who is it for
-This script is meant to be used by MRI Clinical Scientists.
+This software is meant to be used by MRI Clinical Scientists.
 Its purpose is to assist in the processing of MRS data acquired @UCLH and to generate reports for the clinical team in a quick and robust manner.
 However, it does not exclude the need of MR expertise and knowledge of neonate MR spectroscopy for its correct use.

 ***This script is NOT intended as an unsupervised data processing solution.***